Dave Shinskie

-David Michael Shinskie (born May 4, 1984) is an American football quarterback for Boston College.
+David Michael Shinskie (born May 4, 1984) is an American former football quarterback.
+Who played for Boston College.
 He was BC's starting quarterback for the 2009 season and the beginning of the 2010 season, but then lost the starting spot to Chase Rettig.

 Early life

 Shinskie is the son of David and Joann Shinskie, the third-oldest of their four sons.
 He played football at Mount Carmel Area High School in Kulpmont, Pennsylvania.
 In his four years at Mount Carmel he threw 400 completions for 6,334 yards.
 In his junior season Shinskie threw 111 completions for 1,815 yards and 16 touchdowns, while in his senior season he threw 160 completions for 2,524 yards and 26 touchdowns.
 Shinskie also punted for the team.
 He earned Associated Press All-State first team honors and Associated Press Small School Player of the Year honors in his senior season.
 Shinksie also played baseball and basketball in high school, and initially went on to a career in professional baseball.